 Gaskets can come with an incredible variety of PSAs, including (but not limited to) electrically conductive acrylic adhesives, electrically conductive silicone adhesives, thermally conductive adhesives, regular silicone adhesives, regular acrylic adhesives… the list goes on and on.
-(For a more extensive list, see our PSA page).
 Transfer tapes come with a liner so they can be applied and then removed for installation.

 PSAs have something called tack, this is the ability of the adhesive to form an instant bond; it can range from incredibly high tack to very low tack.
 The measurement of tack also depends on the specific application, as well as the adhesion strength and cohesive strength.
 It is also good to keep in mind that the adhesion strength can be determined by a plethora of factors, including surface preparation (the importance of this can not be understated), surface energy of both the substrate and adhesive itself (3M offers many low surface energy transfer tapes), amount of pressure, and the dwell time (most adhesives require a wetting out period, which is a period that requires the adhesive to sit to better adhere to the substrate).
 It is also common for these adhesives to be applied to gasketing materials, with a slit on the back to make it easier for removal.
 Customers often have trouble assembling their gaskets into their application, so NEDC can easily provide a slit in the back of the liner to account for this.
 Normally, the slit helps get the peel started, so the customer can apply the gasket without it sticking back to the gasket before installation.

 NEDC provides a number of substrates with adhesives, and then subsequently converts these materials to provide a sticky solution for our customers.
-Some of these substrates include, sponge, foam, thin plastics and films, and rubber.
-The process of adding a tape to a substrate is called lamination.
-We laminate these materials, and then convert.
+Some of these substrates include sponge, foam, thin plastics and films, and rubber.
+The process of adding tape to a substrate is called lamination.
+We laminate these materials and then convert them.
 The reason we convert (through die-cutting, waterjet cutting, laser cutting) after the adhesive is applied, is because it can be incredibly difficult to apply the adhesive in an appropriate manner after the part is converted.